SonahLab/twitch-chat-hit-counter/course-material/MODULE_6.md

 ### Task 1: Update the constructor

 **Requirements:**
-1. Inject the TwitchChannelRedisService into `TwitchChatBotManager`
+1. Inject the ChatBotChannelsRedisService into `TwitchChatBotManager`

 ### Task 2: Update the joinChannel()